 An homage and practice piece for a brand concept geared toward an aviation company established in legacy aircraft maintenance, aerospace engineering, or flight control systems.
 It was imagined with Japan’s industrial history in mind.

 The wordmark was drawn by hand to better highlight the notion of finest quality standards, speed, and freedom of the sky together with an European automotive undertone.
 For that reasons, the letters' stems and arms were modelled after the aerodynamic flairing of wings, while ample counters were used to give off a sense of spaciousness.
 In combination with the high x-height, the B character employs negative space to create the impression of a vista.

-The stylistic copy consists of the specifications and versioning of the original engine and machine.
+The stylistic copy consists of the specifications and versioning of the original engine and plane.
 For the accompanying typeface, the Polish Brygada 1918 was chosen, remade for digital systems by Mateusz Machalski, Ania Wieluńska, Borys Kosmynka, and Przemysław Hoffer